keshon/melodix-player/docs/README.md

 - `GET /log`: Show the current log.
 - `GET /log/clear`: Clear the log.
 - `GET /log/download`: Download the log as a file.

-## Building from Sources

-This project is written in the Go language, allowing it to run on a *server* or as a *local* program.

-**Local Usage**
-There are several scripts provided for building Melodix Player from source:
-- `bash-and-run.bat` (or `.sh` for Linux): Build the debug version and execute.
-- `build-release.bat` (or `.sh` for Linux): Build the release version.
-- `assemble-dist.bat`: Build the release version and assemble it as a distribution package (Windows only, UPX packager will be downloaded during the process).

-For local usage, run these scripts for your operating system and rename `.env.example` to `.env`, storing your Discord Bot Token in the `DISCORD_BOT_TOKEN` variable.
-Install [FFMPEG](https://ffmpeg.org/) (only the recent version is supported).
-If your FFMPEG installation is portable, specify the path in the `DCA_FFMPEG_BINARY_PATH` variable.

-**Server Usage**
-To build and deploy the bot in a Docker environment, refer to the `docker/README.md` for specific instructions.

-Once the binary file is built, the `.env` file is filled, and the Bot is added to your server, Melodix is ready for operation.

 ## Where to Get Support or Gently Pats